best air purifier for covid 19

 Filtration Stages Pre-filter for large particles, activated carbon filter for odors, H13 HEPA filter for micro particles

-Coverage Area Up to 1600 square feet in 30 minutes
+Coverage Area Suitable for up to 1600 square feet in 30 minutes

 Smart Connectivity Wi-Fi enabled with app control and scheduling